ALTL is a company founded on integrity with a rich history since 1972.

-In 1991, Anthony retired and Ross took over, buying the company from his Dad.
+In 1991, Anthony retired, and Ross took over, buying the company from his Dad.
 The company continued to grow strong and steady by staying in step with the customers’ needs.
-ALTL was now a full-service carrier for office furniture, high-value products, retail, general merchandise, and food service customers.
+ALTL was now a full-service carrier for office furniture, high-value products, retail, general merchandise, and foodservice customers.
 From the very beginning, Anthony and Ross were determined to put family and employees first, firmly believing that when those who operate the company are satisfied, the customers will be, too.
 This was a value that Ross would continue to support and apply during his ownership.

 The next decade also brought in a new generation of Luurtsema family into the business.
 Ross’s three sons, Ryan, Nate and Lance began their career at ALTL ranging in various tasks from washing trucks, getting a CDL license, driving a forklift at the warehouse, dispatching drivers and customer service.
-They continue to be an integrate part of the business today.
+They continue to be an integrated part of the business today.